japelsin/pplx/README.md

   pplx search [flags]

 Flags:
-  -m, --max_tokens int          Maximum number of tokens to be used per request.
-Defaults to config value. (default 1000) -f, --frequency_penalty int   How much to penalize token frequency.
+      --frequency_penalty int   How much to penalize token frequency.
-  -p, --presence_penalty int    How much to penalize token presence.
+      --max_tokens int          Maximum number of tokens to be used per request.
+Defaults to config value. (default 1000) --model string            Model to use.
+Default to config value. (default "sonar-small-online") --presence_penalty int    How much to penalize token presence.
 Between -2 and 2.
-  -t, --temperature int         The amount of randomness in the response.
+      --temperature int         The amount of randomness in the response.
 Between 0 and 2.
-  -K, --top_k int               Number of tokens to consider when generating tokens.
+      --top_k int               Number of tokens to consider when generating tokens.
 Between 0 and 2048.
-  -P, --top_p int               Nucleus sampling.
+      --top_p int               Nucleus sampling.
 Probability cutoff for token selection.
 Between 0 and 1.

 ```

 The API reference can be found [here](https://docs.perplexity.ai/reference/post_chat_completions).